JujuEdit is an Australian text editor for Microsoft Windows created by Mark Pursey. It has a number of notable features:

 - Regular expression–driven, finite state machine–based syntax highlight engine

-- Automatically detects binary files and shows them in a hexadecimal editor; text, hex and binary modes can be selected on the fly
+- Automatic detection of binary files, which are shown using a hexadecimal editor; text, hexadecimal and binary modes can be selected on the fly

 - NULL-safe editing

 - Dynamic switching between character sets and between big and little endian interpretation

 - Clean and tidy interface; the program runs SDI but search and replace history is shared between open instances

 - The existence of a Unicode byte-order mark (BOM) is indicated by an underlined initial character (use of a BOM is critical in some situations as an indicator of UTF-8 encoding as distinct from ANSI)

 - Alt+Page Up/Down cycles through files in the current directory that have the same file extension, preserving the scroll position where possible

 - File → Delete: delete your open files!